The Applicability and Calculation of Gratuity in India

 - Last drawn salary = Basic Salary + Dearness Allowance.

 - Years of Service are rounded down to the nearest full year.
-For example, if the employee has a total service of 20 years, 10 months and 25 days, only 20 years will be factored into the calculation.
+For example, if the employee has a total service of 20 years, 10 months and 25 days, 21 years will be factored into the calculation.

-Gratuity received under the Act is exempt from taxation to the extent that it does not exceed 15 days’ salary for every completed year of service calculated on the last drawn salary (subject to a maximum of US$14,655 or Rs 10 lakhs).
+Gratuity received under the Gratuity Act is exempt from taxation to the extent that it does not exceed 15 days’ salary for every completed year of service calculated on the last drawn salary (subject to a maximum of US$41,856 or Rs 30 lakh).

-Any other gratuity is exempt to the extent that it does not exceed one half-month salary for each year of completed service calculated on the basis of average salary for 10 immediately preceding months (subject to a maximum of US$14,655).
-The upper limit of US$14,655 applies to the aggregate of gratuity received from one or more employers in the same or different years.
+Any other gratuity is exempt to the extent that it does not exceed one half-month salary for each year of completed service calculated on the basis of average salary for 10 immediately preceding months.
+The upper limit of US$41,856 applies to the aggregate of gratuity received from one or more employers in the same or different years.

 The employer shall arrange to pay the amount of gratuity within 30 days from the date it is billed to the person to whom the gratuity is allocated.

-If the amount of gratuity payable under the section is not paid by the employer within the period specified, he will have to pay simple interest on it from the date on which the gratuity becomes payable at the rate not exceeding the rate stipulated by the Central Government.
+If the amount of gratuity payable under the section is not paid by the employer within the period specified, he will have to pay simple interest on it from the date on which the gratuity becomes payable at the rate not exceeding the rate stipulated by the federal government.

-Gratuity should be paid in cash, or if so desired by the payee, by demand draft or bank cheque to the eligible employee, nominee or legal heir.
+Gratuity should be paid in cash, or if so desired by the payee, by demand draft or bank check to the eligible employee, nominee, or legal heir.

 The gratuity payable to an employee shall be wholly forfeited if: